Kangaroo Jack: G'Day U.S.A.!: Plot

-The four run into limousine driver and exterminator Ronald Booker, Louis's cousin.
+The four run into limousine driver and exterminator Ronald Booker, Louis' cousin.
 They get in his limo in an attempt to avoid further attention.
 Jackie hops out of the limo and heads towards other vehicles on the highway, causing a traffic jam.

 Jackie and the group hide in an apartment building, but are confronted by two cops who attempt to arrest them for jewel theft and animal smuggling.
 However, Louis attacks and knocks out both cops, revealing them to be fake.
 Ronald leaves the crew on their own.
 The three use his limo to follow Ronald, damaging his vehicle in the process.
 They end up in Mrs. Sperling's backyard, where the crew find Jackie.
 He then escapes and goes to the boating resort and the three catch up with him, with the help of Outback Ollie.

 Ollie promises that he will return Jackie to Australia, but betrays the three.
 The crew then head over to Ollie's zoo, where he is about to kill the captured animals.
 Charlie, Louis, and Jessie, along with the help of Ronald and the FBI, expose Ollie as a criminal.
 Ollie holds Jessie hostage and threatens to have her killed by the crocodiles, but Jackie rescues her.
 As a result of the bust, Ollie and his henchmen are arrested while the gems are returned to Charlie, Louis, and Jessie.

 A few days later, Jackie and the rest of the animals are returned to Australia.
-Charlie, Louis, and Jessie return to Ankamuti to give him the gems, and in return Ankamuti gives them the ability to understand Jackie and the other animals’ speech.
-Jackie thanks them for saving him and says that they are truly “friends for life”.
+Charlie, Louis, and Jessie return to Ankamuti to give him the gems, and in return Ankamuti gives them the ability to understand Jackie and the other animals' speech.
+Jackie thanks them for saving him and says that they are truly "friends for life".